Michael Nees

 Michael Nees (born 23 July 1967) is a German professional football coach and former player who recently worked as manager of the Zimbabwe senior men's team until his sacking on 22 October 2025.

 Administrative career

-Kosovo

 At the end of January 2017, Nees start working as technical director in Football Federation of Kosovo and came with the recommendation and funding of the German Football Association, he would deal with all the technical work of Kosovo national teams starting from national youth teams to national senior team.

 Managerial career

-Seychelles

 On 14 February 2003, Seychelles signed with Ness after the former coach Dominique Bathenay before a year ago decided to resign.